Joint Unit Meeting

 All kinds of raffle prizes.
 Bring the Family and come have a great time!
 Please RSVP to the Hall at 541.812.1771 by August 30th!

 10:00 a.m. ~ 5:00 p.m.

 Salem Unit (3rd Thursday of Odd Numbered Months) ~ TBD for the July 2017 Meeting.

 Eugene Unit (3rd Wednesday of Odd Numbered Months)~ LU 290 Training Center, 2861 Pierce Parkway, Springfield

 Joint Unit (3rd Thursday of Even Numbered Months) ~ CTT, 33309 Hwy 99E, Tangent

-Central Oregon ~ IBEW / UA 290 Training Center, 2161 SW 1st., Redmond
+Central Oregon ~ IBEW / UA 290 Training Center, (2nd Thursday of EACH Month) 2161 SW 1st., Redmond

 Retirees meet at 11:45 a.m. on the second Monday of each month at the Hometown Buffet on Lancaster in Salem.
 If you have any questions please give Don Ball a call at 541-327-3388.